finbourne/lusid-sdk-csharp/sdk/docs/OrderGraphApi.md

 # **ListOrderGraphPlacementChildren**
 > PagedResourceListOfOrderGraphPlacement ListOrderGraphPlacementChildren (string scope, string code, DateTimeOffset? asAt = null, string? paginationToken = null, List<string>? sortBy = null, int? limit = null, List<string>? propertyKeys = null)

-[EXPERIMENTAL] ListOrderGraphPlacementChildren: Lists all placements for the parent placement specified by the scope and code, and builds a summary picture of the state of their associated order entities.
+[EARLY ACCESS] ListOrderGraphPlacementChildren: Lists all placements for the parent placement specified by the scope and code, and builds a summary picture of the state of their associated order entities.

 Lists all child order placements, for the specified parent placement, along with the IDs of the block and order that the  placement is for, each placement's quantity, the IDs of all allocations and executions in the placement  and the total quantities of those, and a simple text field describing the overall state of the placement.